COVID-19 and Influenza Vaccines in Community Pharmacies for Children Five Years of Age and OlderHERE

 Safety Improvement in Quality (Safety IQ) is a standardized continuous quality improvement (CQI) program.
 Its elements include reporting, analyzing, documenting, and shared learning from medication incidents and near-miss events to improve patient safety.

-The following brief video provides an overview of what you can expect from Safety IQ:
+The following brief video provides an overview of Safety IQ:

 The Safety IQ Implementation 2020-21 Guide for Pharmacy Managers is used by pharmacy managers alongside the updated Medication Incident and Near-Miss Event Practice Direction (effective June 1, 2021) to implement Safety IQ in community pharmacies across Manitoba.

 Safety IQ Implementation Checklist

 This Safety IQ Implementation Checklist helps pharmacy managers and staff evaluate how they are progressing with the implementation of Safety IQ with respect to the June 1, 2021, deadline.
 This checklist is for the benefit of the pharmacy manager and staff and does not need to be sent to the College.

 4 Steps to Submit Data to the NIDR